-Canon G9 X Mark II versus Canon SL2
+Canon G9 X Mark II vs SL2

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon SL2 is considerably larger (100 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the SL2 are weather-sealed.

 |Canon G9 X Mark II»||3.9 in||2.3 in||1.2 in||7.3 oz||235||n||Jan 2017||529||Canon G9 X Mark II|

 |Canon SL2«||4.8 in||3.7 in||2.8 in||16.0 oz||650||n||Jun 2017||549||Canon SL2|

 |Canon M100« »||4.3 in||2.6 in||1.4 in||10.7 oz||295||n||Aug 2017||499||Canon M100|

 |Canon M5« »||4.6 in||3.5 in||2.4 in||15.1 oz||295||n||Sep 2016||979||Canon M5|

 |Canon G9 X« »||3.9 in||2.3 in||1.2 in||7.4 oz||220||n||Oct 2015||529||-||Canon G9 X|

 |Canon G7 X« »||4.1 in||2.4 in||1.6 in||10.7 oz||210||n||Sep 2014||699||-||Canon G7 X|

 |Sony RX100 V« »||4.0 in||2.3 in||1.6 in||10.5 oz||220||n||Oct 2016||999||Sony RX100 V|

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
 Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon G9 X Mark II features an one-inch sensor and the Canon SL2 an APS-C sensor.
 The sensor area in the SL2 is 186 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.7 and 1.6.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.